 • Review this Claremont Colleges Presentation to better understand this graduate application component

-• There are several different names used for this required piece: essays, personal statement, goal statement, statement of purpose.
-All are essentially asking for the same information.
+• There are several different names used for this required piece: admission essays, personal statements, personal history statement, goal statements, statements of purpose, and letters of intent.
+However, most of the time the essay prompts are essentially asking for similar information.

 • There is no specific format or outline required for this document.